Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Examples

 We initialised the sampler with $\alpha = -0.1$, $\beta = -0.1$ and $\sigma=2$ and varied the number of imputed points over $m = 10, 100$ and $1000$.
 Acceptance rates for proposed bridges were in all cases between $94\%$ and $95\%$ and for $\si$ between $72\%$ and $73\%$.

 Figures \ref{bigpanel1} and \ref{posterior1} illustrate the results of running the MCMC chain for 10.000 iterations using $m = 10, 100, 1000$ imputed points respectively for each bridge (including endpoints), both with time change and without.
-Two things stand out: firstly, increasing the number of imputed points $m$ does not worsen the mixing of the chain and secondly the vastly reduced bias when using discretisation of $U$ (especially when $m$ is small, as we anticipated in section \ref{sec:discretisation}).
+Two things stand out: firstly, increasing the number of imputed points $m$ does not worsen the mixing of the chain and secondly the vastly reduced bias when using discretisation of $U$ (especially when $m$ is small).